Database architecture problems are not all the same.

 The best independent database architect consultant for your project is the one whose skills match the actual shape of your problem.

-1. Strong database structure, not just tool familiarity
+1. strong database structure, not just tool familiarity

 A good consultant should be able to design a database that makes information easier to capture, validate, retrieve, and use over time.
 A long tools list is less important than whether the structure actually works for the people using it.

-2. Clear fit for your environment
+2. clear fit for your environment

 Some consultants are strongest in SQL Server.
 Others are better suited to Oracle, warehousing, reporting-heavy environments, or performance-critical systems.
 The best choice is usually the one whose background matches your actual database environment.

-3. Reporting and retrieval awareness
+3. reporting and retrieval awareness

 In many projects, the database is not there for its own sake.
 It needs to support reporting, review workflows, internal search, evidence tracking, operational visibility, or decision-making.
 That should shape the architecture from the start.
+If the real pain is staff losing time to findability and reuse, it can help to model the return on an internal knowledge base before choosing the architecture route.

-4. Clean documentation and handover
+4. clean documentation and handover

 A strong consultant should leave behind more than a technical fix.
 Clear naming, documentation, logic, and handover discipline matter if the system will be used, reviewed, or expanded by other people later.

-5. Proof of real project work
+5. proof of real project work

 Look for visible proof that the consultant has done this kind of work before.
 That could be public case studies, clearly stated project examples, years of specialist positioning, or a strong independent consulting track record.

-6. Remote working ability
+6. remote working ability

 Since many database architecture projects can be delivered remotely, it helps to hire someone who can review systems, structure information, communicate clearly, and keep the work moving without needing heavy day-to-day supervision.